Solar neutrino physics: Prospects of solar neutrino experiments

 \subsubsection{Hyper-Kamiokande}

 The Hyper-Kamiokande (HK), located 8 km south of the SK site, is a next-generation water Cherenkov detector.
 It will expand the scale enormously to promote its goals for various physics topics~\cite{Hyper-Kamiokande:2018ofw}.
+The primary goal is to study CP violation in neutrino oscillation.
+Meanwhile it also serves as one of the most important experiments for high-statistics solar neutrino observations and proton decay searches.
 Figure~\ref{fig:hyperk} shows a schematic view of the HK detector.
-The cylindrical tank of HK measures 74 m in diameter and 60 m in height, to be filled with 258 kt (fiducial mass 188 kt) water and equipped with 40,000 inner and 6700 outer PMTs~\cite{Hyper-Kamiokande:2018ofw}.
+The cylindrical tank of HK has a double-cylinder structure, with the outer (inner) cylinder measuring 74 m (70.8 m) in diameter and 60 m (54.8 m) in height.
+It will be filled with 258 kt water (fiducial mass 187 kt) and equipped with 40,000 inner and 6,700 outer PMTs~\cite{Hyper-Kamiokande:2018ofw}.
 The construction has been undertaken since 2020 and is expected to collect data starting from 2027~\cite{Tashiro:2022bgd}.

 HK uses PMTs with higher single-photon detection efficiency, 24\% (to be compared with 12\% in SK), and better single-photon timing resolution, 1 ns (to be compared with 2-3 ns in SK)---see Table VII in Ref.~\cite{Hyper-Kamiokande:2018ofw}.
 Therefore, the energy threshold of detecting low-energy electrons might be further improved, possibly below 3.5 MeV\footnote{At pointed out in Ref.~\cite{Hyper-Kamiokande:2018ofw}, page 185, the background caused by $^{214}\text{Bi}$ beta decay which has an endpoint energy of 3.27 MeV may severely limit the energy threshold.}.
-With this threshold, the upturn predicted by the MSW effect could be probed at 3$\sigma$ (5$\sigma$) C.L. within 2 (11) years of exposure to solar $^{8}{\rm B}$ neutrinos~\cite{Hyper-Kamiokande:2018ofw}.
+With this threshold, the up-turn predicted by the MSW effect could be probed at 3$\sigma$ (5$\sigma$) C.L. within 2 (11) years of exposure to solar $^{8}{\rm B}$ neutrinos~\cite{Hyper-Kamiokande:2018ofw}.
 However, due to the thinner rock overburden, the cosmic-ray spallation background will be higher, affecting the solar neutrino study.
 A specific analysis of this background is necessary and has already been performed at SK.
-The sensitivity of the day-night asymmetry measurement is within the range of 4-8$\sigma$ depending on the systematics for 10 years of exposure, and the sensitivity to the difference in neutrino oscillation parameters between solar and reactor neutrinos due to the day-night asymmetry is estimated to be 4$\sim$5$\sigma$.
+The sensitivity of the day-night asymmetry measurement is within the range of 4-8$\sigma$ depending on the systematics for 10 years of exposure.
 With a 10-year exposure, HK would be able to measure hep solar neutrinos at 3.2$\sigma$ C.L. if the spallation background could be neglected.